-Our business affairs are managed under the direction of our board of directors, which is currently composed of eight members.
-Six of our directors are independent within the meaning of the listing standards of the New York Stock Exchange ("NYSE") and SEC rules and regulations.
+Our business affairs are managed under the direction of our board of directors, which is currently composed of ten members.
+Eight of our directors are independent within the meaning of the listing standards of the New York Stock Exchange ("NYSE") and SEC rules and regulations.
 Our board of directors is divided into three staggered classes of directors.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.

 Each director's term continues until the election and qualification of his successor, or such director's earlier death, resignation, or removal.
-Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
+Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of our directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in control of our company.

 The names and certain other information for each of the nominees for election as a director, for each of the continuing members of the board of directors are set forth below.
-All information is as of October 15, 2015.
+All information is as of October 20, 2016.

-Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated Nominees John M. Donovan (1) I 55 Director 2012 2015 2018 Stanley J. Meresman (1) I 68 Director 2014 2015 2018 Nir Zuk I 44 Director and Chief Technology Officer 2005 2015 2018 Continuing Directors Asheem Chandna (2) (3) II 51 Director 2005 2016 James J. Goetz (2) (3) II 49 Director 2005 2016 Mark D. McLaughlin II 49 Chairman, Chief Executive Officer and President 2011 2016 Carl Eschenbach (1) III 48 Director 2013 2017 Daniel J. Warmenhoven (2) (3) (4) III 64 Director 2012 2017
+Nominees Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated Mark D. McLaughlin II 50 Chairman and Chief Executive Officer 2011 2016 2019 Asheem Chandna (2) (3) II 52 Director 2005 2016 2019 James J. Goetz (2) (3) II 50 Director 2005 2016 2019 Continuing Directors Frank Calderoni (1) III 52 Director 2016 2017 Carl Eschenbach (2) (3) III 49 Director 2013 2017 Daniel J. Warmenhoven (2) (3) (4) III 65 Director 2012 2017 John M. Donovan (1) I 56 Director 2012 2018 Stanley J. Meresman (1) I 69 Director 2014 2018 Nir Zuk I 45 Director and Chief Technology Officer 2005 2018 Mary Pat McCarthy (1) I 61 Director 2016 2018